-Budget and levies: We are proposing a total budget of £4,956k and a 4.5% increase to the general levy.
+Budget and levies: Following consultation we are setting a total budget of £4,956k and a 4.5% increase to the general levy.

 The main drivers of cost include the Scottish Government Public Sector pay policy, increased National Insurance costs and inflationary increases.
 Incoming complaint numbers in the previous year were at record levels and internal caseloads remain high.

 Section 5 provides full details of levies, including the rates for discounted levies which over 77% of lawyers pay.